The European Synchrotron, the ESRF, is an international research centre based in Grenoble, France.

 Supported by 22 countries, the ESRF is an equal opportunity employer and encourages diversity.

 The ESRF is running a substantial R&D programme to develop new detection systems conceived to meet the future needs of the facility's experimental stations (beamlines).
 Beyond the standard software developments, the beamlines of the future will require the implementation of a high performance and functionally rich data acquisition framework as well as control and test software for advanced 2D X‑ray detectors.
-As a detector software developer you will work in a Linux programming environment where both C language and Python are used for the development of low-level modules and libraries and high-level test and calibration tools respectively.
+As a detector software developer you will work with high performance Linux programming environment running on high performance computing platforms where both C language and Python are used for the development of low-level modules and libraries and high-level test and calibration tools respectively.